D.C. Jail: Notable incidents

 In 2001, several middle school students underwent a strip search during a tour of the jail.
 Warden Patricia Britton was subsequently fired for allegedly allowing the searches.

 In 2004, Jonathan Magbie died at the D.C.
 Jail.
 Magbie was paralyzed from the neck down after being struck by a drunk driver at the age of four.
 He was charged with marijuana possession after police found a marijuana cigarette and a loaded gun in the vehicle in which he was stopped.
 Although he had never been convicted of a criminal offense and although he required private nursing care for as much as 20 hours a day, Magbie was given a ten-day sentence in the D.C. jail in September 2004 by D.C.
 Superior Court Judge Judith E. Retchin.
 Lacking a ventilator, he died in city custody four days later.
 This provoked a series of op-ed pieces in The Washington Post by columnist Colbert I. King.
 Magbie's mother, with the help of the ACLU, filed a lawsuit accusing the District government and Greater Southeast Community Hospital of failing to give him proper care.
 The lawsuit was settled out of court.

 In 2010, it was reported that there were six stabbings over the course of several months.

 In 2012, a man with a history of mental illness hanged himself at the jail.

 In 2013, the District of Columbia agreed to pay $6.2 million to settle allegations that the city had a practice of holding inmates at the D.C.
 Jail past their release date and of wrongfully strip searching inmates who were supposed to be released.
 In a related case in federal court, a jury found that inmates were unconstitutionally overdetained at the D.C.
 Jail between 2007 and 2008, but that the government wasn't liable because they didn't find evidence of "deliberate indifference" to the inmates' rights.
 A corrections officer at the D.C.
 Jail was arrested for having marijuana in his locker at the jail after a police dog detected the presence of the drug.

 In 2014, a retired officer at the D.C.
 Jail sued the department of corrections for the right to carry guns after he reported receiving threats from inmates that he supervised.
 A former D.C.
 Jail inmate sued the city for being ordered to clean up a cell after a suicide.

-In 2015, the wife of a man who committed a suicide at the jail filed a lawsuit against D.C.
+In 2015, the wife of a man who committed suicide at the jail filed a lawsuit against D.C.
 Mayor Muriel Bowser and the D.C.
 Department of Corrections for wrongful death.